766-Project-Winter-2023/FootStepModel_with_RL/README.md

 #ml-agent version in unity editor i used is 2.0

 # Running
-make sure the pretrain model is in the nn module for body, then play
+The pretrained model is already set to each agent.

 # Training
 if you want to play around with training, use the command below: